Yquetzal/ccs2021/ONLINE.md

 ## Attending Workshops
 You can attend workshops online using Zoom too.
 A [dedicated page](https://ccs2021.univ-lyon1.fr/zoom_satellites.php) centralize zoom links for all workshops.
 Note however that this page is protected by a password, that you will also receive in due time.

+## Network of participants
+If you are interested, you can add yourself to a network of participants, in which edges correspond to common interest.
+This could be a nice way to find other participants with works related to yours.
+See how on [This page](https://ccs2021.univ-lyon1.fr/communityExplorer.php)

 # Quick Access to Zoom sessions:

 ## Plenary Sessions